 Stackpole enrolled at the Ecole des Beaux Arts in the sculpture class under the renowned teacher; Anton Mercie.

 1927.
 Stackpole spent his vacation, during the winter of Mexico.
-While there he studied the work of Diego Rivera and Orozco, the great fresco mural painters, and became friends with them.
+While there he studied the work of Diego Rivera and Orozco, the great fresco mural painters, and their friendship grew into a profitable relationship.
 By his sincere nature, Stackpole also gained the friendship of art leaders when in Europe.
 Those friendships have lasted through the years.
 Henri Matisse, post-impressionist, when passing through San Francisco en route to Tahiti in April of 1926, visited with Stackpole.
 The high light of his visit was a studio dinner given in his honor by Stackpole and attended by leaders of the local art colony.

 The Montgomery Block The rich culture and personal histories of a community of artists living and working in the vicinity of Montgomery Street in San Francisco that were part of an artistic renaissance nourished by federal arts programs from 1933-1943.
 Like other New Deal programs that forged a new social contract with Americans and their government, the federal arts projects deeply affected the lives of the people they touched.
 Unprecedented government patronage not only enabled artists, writers, musicians, dancers and actors to productively survive the Depression, it encouraged collaboration, brought an array of free cultural programs to Americans for the first time, and forged a bond with the public through exhibitions, education programs and public performances.
 New Deal artists developed cooperative social and working relationships with one another and shared a sense of responsibility for bringing cultural programs to “Main Street” America rather than to elite patrons and collectors.
 WPA-funded artists who had studios at the Block included Sargent Johnson, Dong Kingman, Herman Volz, Paul Carey and Clay Spohn.
 They were part of an illustrious North Beach artistic community that included sculptor Ralph Stackpole, whose studio was just two doors up from the Black Cat on Montgomery Street, Maynard Dixon, Diego Rivera, Frida Kahlo, Dorothea Lange and Ruth Cravath.
 Many of them recalled the time they were on WPA assistance as some of the happiest and most productive years of their lives.
 Artists in San Francisco were concentrated in an area of a few blocks and others lived in close proximity — living, working, eating, drinking and talking on a daily basis, both collaborating and influencing one another’s work.